inmanta/inmanta-core/docs/source/quickstart.rst

                         admin_password="test", admin_email="admin@example.com", site_name="localhost")

 On line 2 we define the server on which we want to deploy Drupal.
-The name is the hostname of the machine, which is later used to determine what configuration needs to be deployed on which machine.
+The name attribute is the hostname of the machine, which is later used to determine what configuration needs to be deployed on which machine.
-The os attribute defines what operating system this server runs.
+The os attribute defines which operating system this server runs.
 This attribute can be used to create configuration modules that handle the heterogeneity of different operating systems.
+The current value refers to Fedora.
+To deploy this on Ubuntu, change this value to ubuntu::ubuntu1404.
 The ip attribute is the IP address of this host.
 In this introduction we define this attribute manually, later on we will let Impera manage this automatically.
-To deploy this on Ubuntu, change this value to ubuntu::ubuntu1404.

 Lines 6 and 7 deploy an httpd server and mysql server on our server.

-Line 10 defines the name (hostname) of the webapplication and line 13 defines the actual Drupal website to deploy.
+Line 10 defines the name (hostname) of the web application, and line 13 defines the actual Drupal website to deploy.

 Line 11 defines a database for our Drupal website.